 You have the right know what information we hold about you and to ask, in writing, to see your records.
 We will provide you with details of the records we hold as soon as possible and at latest within one month, unless the request is complex.
 We may require proof of identity before we are able to release the data.
 Please use the details in the “Contact us” section below if you would like to exercise this right.

 (b) Right to be informed

 You have the right to be informed how your personal data will be used.
 This policy as well as any additional information or notice that is provided to you either at the time you provided your details, or otherwise, is intended to provide you with this information.

 (c) Right to withdraw consent

-Where we process your data on the basis of your consent (for example, to send you marketing texts or e-mails) you can withdraw that consent at any time.
+Where we process your data on the basis of your consent (for example, to send you certain marketing texts or e-mails) you can withdraw that consent at any time.
 To do this, or to discuss this right further with us, please contact us using the details in the “Contact us” section below or unsubscribe in the method outlined in the communication.